How to Help a Crystal Meth Addict

 - 12-step support groups to build and maintain a support structure based on maintaining recovery from alcohol and other drugs.
 Daily or weekly peer meetings can aid in having goals and direction while moving through the steps.

-- Drug testing that is administered at regular or variable intervals to keep the person in recovery accountable for their decision-making.
+- Drug testing is administered at regular or variable intervals to keep the person in recovery accountable for their decision-making.

 The best crystal meth treatment programs are the ones that combine some or all of the elements listed above.
 When you research a program, ask about their approach to treatment.